AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 We call the task of labeling each event in a stream with its type **event classification**.

-#### What we did about it

-Since we’re sciency types, of course we want to use a machine learning model to do this.
-And since we’re engineers we want the model we use to be fast, cheap, and scalable.
-So we’re going to constrain ourselves to the simplest type of model, but we’re going to be clever about how we set things up.

 **The shared task**

 The CASE fine-grained event classification shared task is an ideal challenge for testing zero-shot text classification models.